bitcoincore-dev/escrow-core/README.md

 Core library for implenting the escrow protocol.

 Features:
-  * Method libraries for the proposal, deposit, covenant, and settlement phases of the protocol.
+  * Method libraries for the proposal, contract, and settlement rounds of the protocol.
-  * Multi-platform client with ORM interface.
+  * Multi-platform client with minimal dependencies.
   * Run-time schema validation (using zod).
-  * Supports version 5 of Typescript.
+  * Showcases the power of taproot and musig2.
   * E2E test suite with native Bitcoin Core integration.

 Comimg Soon: